SimoneMoreWare/telegram-name-drawer-bot/README.md

 *   `TELEGRAM_TOKEN`: The token provided by BotFather.
 Replace the placeholder with your actual token.
 *   `names`: A list of names from which the bot can randomly draw.
 Modify this list to change the available names.
 *   `drawn_users`: A dictionary that tracks users who have already drawn a name.
 This ensures each user can draw only once.
+*   `restrictions`: A JSON file containing the restrictions for each user, specifying who they cannot draw.

 Contributing
 ------------